Grief & Bereavement

 The mental and emotional responses that grief elicits are numerous; feelings of sadness, anger, regret, remorse, loneliness, abandonment, relief, ambivalence, fear of going crazy, impatience, anxiety, and panic are all normal feelings during grief.
 Also, many people experience periods of confusion, disorganization, distractibility, impaired concentration, disbelief, and preoccupation with the deceased.
 Many of these feelings seem to arise simultaneously and can be overwhelming for those who are grieving.

 In addition to all the difficult psychological responses, physical responses arise or are exacerbated during grief.
 It is normal to experience physical exhaustion, aches and muscle pains, sleep disturbances, heart palpitations, headaches, nausea, trembling, appetite disturbance, shortness of breath, numbness, dizziness, and other symptoms not normally attributed to grief.
 Doctor’s visits and trips to the ER often increase during times of bereavement.

 Death presents us with the reality that physical life ends and that life changes.
-As humans the experience of losing someone throws us into asking the deeper questions of, “What does life and death mean?
+As humans, the experience of losing someone throws us into asking the deeper questions of, “What does life and death mean?
 Is there an after-life?
 What is the meaning of suffering?”
-The absence of our loved one creates a void that yearns to be filled and we sometimes look to religion, or God, or a belief system to fill that void.
-We also might angrily turn away from a belief system thinking God took our loved one from us.
+The absence of our loved one creates a void that yearns to be filled and we sometimes look towards religion, God, or a belief system to fill that void.
+We also might angrily turn away from a belief system, thinking God took our loved one from us.